itaifish/sprocket-docs/docs/documentation/panels.md

 ![Settings Panel - Data](../assets/images/getting-started/panels/settings-panel-data.png)

 The data folder deals with saving, quitting to the [workspace selection screen](../../getting-started/layout/#workspace-selection-screen), and opening the data folder in your system's file explorer.
 You will rarely need to do this, but the `Open Data Folder` button will open the location of all of the data in Sprocket Pan in your system's file explorer.
+You can also export your workspace so that others can access it.
+If you export without environment variables, the keys will be kept but the values for your environment variables will be empty.

 ## Environment